Showing an animal at the county fair is an educational and memorable experience

 Families are encouraged to have realistic conversations about the time and other resources that animal projects require.
 Animal projects will take a minimum of one hour daily to care for the basic needs, such as feeding, watering and vet care of the animal.
 Market beef projects typically start in November or December and continue through until July or August.
 Pig, sheep and goat market projects start in April or May and continue through July or August.
 Training and preparing an animal for show will take several additional hours per day.
 Breeding projects are a year-round commitment for both the member and family.

-The Livestock Committee developed "help books" for each of the Livestock Project areas to help members know what to expect throughout the year and at fair.
-Download your specific project Help Book and the Rules and Regulations for the Fair.
+The Livestock Committee developed Rules and Regulation for each of the Livestock Project areas to help members know what to expect throughout the year and at fair.
+Download your specific project Rules and Regulations for the Fair.
 Please print from the following links.
-These are also available for purchase at the Extension Office.
+These are also available at the Extension Office.

 In order for you to show your market steer or bred heifer for sale at the Ravalli County Fair, it must be tagged and weighed in.
 Read the 4-H newsletter for event details.

 - Beef Weigh In - First Saturday in January

 - Swine Weigh In - Saturday, May 16, 8 AM - 1 PM at the Ravalli County Fairgrounds

 - Sheep/Goat Weigh In - Wednesday, May 27, 5-8 PM at the Ravalli County Fairgrounds